jhumelsine/jhumelsine.github.io/_posts/2023-09-29-adapter-design-pattern.md

 * Object Adapters
 * Class Adapters

 I think better terms would have been _Composition Adapters_ and _Inheritance Adapter_ respectively, but no one asked me.
 They compare and contrast in the same way that the Strategy and Template Method do.
-Both pairs solve the same problem, but in different ways with one favoring composition and the other favoring inheritance.
+Both pairs of patterns solve their similar problems, but in different ways with one favoring composition and the other favoring inheritance.
 Neither is necessarily better or worse than the other.
 Both mechanisms have their own strengths and weaknesses.

 Regardless of the technique, Adapter allows two classes to communicate when they are not designed to communicate.
 In our scenario, the `Client` ultimately wants to access `Service`, but `Service` doesn’t fit in the `Client`/`Target` ecosystem.
 Adapters are translators.
 They translate the nomenclature of the `Client` with the nomenclature of the `Service`.